The MVC

 week in title case.
 So we can use req.params.day

-as the index to menu:
+as the index to menu.
+For example,

 All that's left is to update the index.ejs view.
 Add the